j-freddy/simclr-medical-imaging/pretrain/simclr/README.md

 ## Feature analysis

-Perform feature analysis on learned representations using dimensionality reduction techniques like principal component analysis (PCA).
+Perform feature analysis on learned representations using dimensionality reduction techniques like PCA and t-SNE.
+Visualisations are saved in the root respository under `out/`.

 You must have an existing pretrained model.